Localized scalar structures around static black holes: Stability

 which can be rewritten as an Sturm-Liouville problem,

 where

-We can infer from the properties of the Sturm-Liouville problem that the stability equation \eqref{steq} in general provides an infinite tower of real bound states, as also occurs when considering kink-like models with generalized dynamics in flat spacetimes \cite{igor}.
-In order to show that such states cannot have negative energies, first note that the inner product compatible with the stability equation \eqref{stmlvl} is Moreover, after some manipulations one can show that equation \eqref{stmlvl} can be factorized as $S^{\dagger}S\widetilde{\psi}=\omega^2\widetilde{\psi}$ where $\widetilde{\psi}=e^{\nu-\lambda}\psi$ and
+In order to have stable setups, we must ensure that the fluctuations around the static solution are regular everywhere.
+In this sense, we must show that the frequency $\omega$ is real for the above Sturm-Liouville problem, since otherwise the field fluctuations exponentially diverges in time.
+One can infer from the properties of the Sturm-Liouville problem that the stability equation \eqref{steq} in general provides an infinite discrete tower of real bound states, as also occurs when considering kink-like models with generalized dynamics in flat spacetimes \cite{igor}.
+However, this property does not guarantee that there are no eigenstates with eigenvalues $\omega^2<0\in\mathbb{R}$, which indicate imaginary frequencies.
+In order to show that such states cannot have negative eigenvalues, first note that the inner product compatible with the stability equation \eqref{stmlvl} is where $m,n\in \mathbb{N}$.
+After some manipulations one can show that equation \eqref{stmlvl} can be factorized as $S^{\dagger}S\widetilde{\psi}=\omega^2\widetilde{\psi}$ where $\widetilde{\psi}=e^{\nu-\lambda}\psi$ and

 with auxiliary functions